awsdocs/amazon-personalize-developer-guide/doc_source/data-prep-ds-group.md

 1. For **Domain** choose **Custom**\.

+1. For **Tags**, optionally add any tags\.
+For more information about tagging Amazon Personalize resources, see [Tagging Amazon Personalize resources](tagging-resources.md)\.

 1. Choose **Next**\.
 The **Create user\-item interaction data** page displays\.
 You are now ready to add a dataset with an associated schema to your dataset group\.
 See [Creating a dataset and a schema \(console\)](data-prep-creating-datasets.md#data-prep-creating-ds-console)\.

 ## Creating a dataset group \(AWS CLI\)<a name="data-prep-creating-ds-group-cli"></a>

 Create a dataset group with the following command\.
 For more information about the CreateDatasetGroup API operation, see [CreateDatasetGroup](API_CreateDatasetGroup.md) in the API reference section\.
+You can use the Tags parameter to optionally tag resources in Amazon Personalize\.
+For a sample see [Adding tags \(AWS CLI\)](tags-add.md#add-tag-cli)\.

 ```
 aws personalize create-dataset-group --name dataset group name